Punith113/Scientfic-Project/README.md

-# Automated_Testing and Simulation of ROBOT
+# Automated_Testing and Simulation of Autonomous Mobile ROBOT
 - Repository for Updated Marvin With Omni_Directional and Moveit and SLAM Navigation Package
 - Teleoperating,Testing Robot,SLAM